-Members wishing to speak
+Members wishing to speak (Standing Order 11 also refers)

 (3) A Member shall indicate his/ her wish to speak in the manner required by the Chair.
 If two or more Members indicate their wish to speak, the Chair shall call on one to do so.
 While a Member is speaking, the other Members shall remain silent, unless they raise a point of order or speak in personal explanation.